ekamperi/ekamperi.github.io/_posts/2020-12-31-naive-bayes-classifier-in-tensorflow.md

 So, our model achieved an accuracy of 0.8667 on the test set, which is pretty good!

 ### Plot the decision regions

+In a classification problem with $$N$$ classes, a decision boundary is a hypersurface partitioning the feature space into $$N$$ sets, one for each class.
+All the points on the same side of the decision boundary are taken to belong to the same category.
+In our case, we had 2 features and 3 classes; therefore, the classifier partitions the 2D plane into 3 regions.
+The decision boundary is the area where the predicted label becomes ambiguous.

 {% highlight python %}
 {% raw %}